Criminal Law

 Custody and Judicial Control

-The most concerning dimension of criminal process is the possibility of detention.
+The most concerning dimension of the criminal process is the possibility of detention.
 Detention:

 - Only applies in cases where concrete criminal suspicion is high, with risk of flight or evidence destruction,